Sales · Explainers · Automation

 What should you do next?

 Start simple: write down what your best customers have in common, and which actions your won deals took before buying.
 Turn those into a handful of scoring rules, set one threshold for “sales-ready,” and review it after a month against who actually closed.
 Refine the weights from real outcomes — a score is only useful if it predicts the deals you win.
+When the volume grows, revisit predictive scoring and let the routing automation act on the number for you.

 Keep reading